oliversheridanmethven/markdown_examples/README.markdown

 ### Last revised

-June 2018.
+May 2019.

 ### Description

-This is a brief introduction to using markdown support for producing reports in R, Matlab, and Python.
+This is a brief introduction to using markdown support for producing reports in Python, R, and Matlab.

 > This is designed to be a light overview, and for those of you who use LaTeX,
 > we would recommend using LaTeX in favour of markdown languages.